Samarth2486/Samarth2486/README.md

 - 💌 How to reach me: **samarthapj@gmail.com**

-- 🤝 Open to collaborate on Full Stack & ML Projects
+- 🤝 Confident in front-end development, with a focus on creating clean and interactive user experiences.
 - 🏡 Hyderabad/Delhi

 <a href="#" target="_blank">